FAQ | On the Table

-View the online training that will be posted on our resources page towards the end of October.
+View the online training that will be posted on our resources page.

 Complete a post-event survey and ask your guests to do so as well.
 This is a crucial part of On the Table as the survey allows us to collect the creative ideas and actionable plans discussed during the event.